sem CLI Reference#

 sem debug project example#

-You can debug a project named docker-push
+You can debug the project, named docker-push

-by executing the following command:
+, by executing the following command:

 sem debug project docker-push